Gustave Gilbert: Nuremberg trials

 In 1945, after the end of the war, Gilbert was sent to Nuremberg, Germany, as an interpreter for the International Military Tribunal for the trials of the high-ranking World War II German prisoners.
 Upon arrival, Gilbert was appointed to serve as prison psychologist, with the duty of working with a psychiatrist to evaluate and observe but not to treat the detainees.
-Before and during the trial process Gilbert became, along with (and after the departure of) psychiatrist Douglas Kelley, the confidant of Hermann Göring, Joachim von Ribbentrop, Wilhelm Keitel, Hans Frank, Oswald Pohl, Otto Ohlendorf, Rudolf Höss, and Ernst Kaltenbrunner, among others.
+Before and during the trial process Gilbert, along with psychiatrist Douglas Kelley, became the confidant of Hermann Göring, Joachim von Ribbentrop, Wilhelm Keitel, Hans Frank, Oswald Pohl, Otto Ohlendorf, Rudolf Höss, and Ernst Kaltenbrunner, among others.
+In all, 22 high-ranking Nazi leaders were held for trial.
+One of them, Robert Ley, committed suicide before the trial could begin.
 Gilbert and Kelley administered the Rorschach inkblot test to the 21 surviving Nazi leadership captives prior to the first set of trials.
 Gilbert also participated in the Nuremberg trials as American Military Chief Psychologist and provided testimony attesting to the sanity of Rudolf Hess.

 Gilbert also administered IQ tests to the Nazi leadership.
 Hjalmar Schacht scored highest with 143 points, followed by Arthur Seyss-Inquart and Göring.
 Julius Streicher scored lowest with 106 points.

 In 1946, after the trials, Gilbert returned to the United States, where he engaged in teaching, research and writing.
 In 1947 he published part of his diary, consisting of observations taken during interviews, interrogations, "eavesdropping" and conversations with the German prisoners, under the title Nuremberg Diary.
 (This diary was reprinted in full in 1961 just before the trial of Adolf Eichmann in Jerusalem.)
+Gilbert's work at Nuremberg, especially his tense, rivalrous relationship with Douglas Kelley, is detailed in Jack El-Hai's 2013 book The Nazi and the Psychiatrist, which is also the basis of the 2025 film Nuremberg.